 There's growing global momentum to address the issue of disrespectful care in maternity services, including facility-based abuse.
 The result of disrespectful care is what women often call "birth rape" and it leads to birth trauma, postpartum PTSD, postpartum depression, and anxiety.
 The expression "obstetric violence" has been defined by various laws and has been incorporated into our everyday lexicon to identify those behaviours that violate the patient's human rights, legal rights, consent, bodily autonomy, sexuality, and dignity.
+Obstetric violence refers to the obstetric client rather than the particular profession of the one perpetuating the violation of the client.

 Venezuela's 2007 Organic Law on the Right of Women to Live a Life Free of Violence defines obstetric violence as: